-- Students must accomplish 10 hours of verified community service between June 1 and May 15. - Students must successfully complete two Career and Technology courses by graduation. - Students must maintain an 80 average in each class every six week and turn in a copy of each report card within five days of receipt to advisor. - Students must be a member of the CTE student organization (excluding business courses). - Student must attain a staff recommendation. - Students must maintain the NTHS standards of conduct.
+- Student must accomplish 10 hours of verified community service between June 1 and May 15. - Student must successfully complete two Career and Technology courses by graduation. - Student must maintain an 80 average in each class each six week and turn in a copy of each report card within five days of receipt to advisor. - Student must be a member of the CTE student organization (excluding business courses). - Student must attain a staff recommendation. - Students must maintain the NTHS standards of conduct.